| Prev | --- January --- | Next | ||||||

 - -

 Small disks are dying out it seems.
 No one ever expected them to last, they were a good measure while flash memory was expensive and low capacity.
 Now that Flash comes in Giga Byte sizes at reasonable prices the 1 inch drives don't have a future left.
 The 1.8inch disks is another story as they still provide a good capacity advantage.
-They are likely to be superceded by Flash memory as well but not this year yet I suppose.
+They are likely to be superseded by Flash memory as well but not this year yet I suppose.

 ( http://www.theregister.co.uk/2008/01/02/hitachi_fujitsu_spurn_tiny_drives/ )